Frequently Asked Questions

 Is food available at the museum?

-Except for our Onboard Dining events (reservations required) no food is available at the museum.
-Beverage vending machines are available.
-The Gravy Train Restaurant 1/3 mile away in downtown North Freedom offers full-service dining at their location and the North Freedom Market convenience store, also in downtown North Freedom, offers sandwiches and snacks.
+The BS Depot bar/grill, 1/3 mile away in downtown North Freedom, offers serves lunch daily.
+The North Freedom Market also operates a convenience store in downtown North Freedom open weekends.
 Many more restaurants are located in the nearby cities of Baraboo and Reedsburg.